Keystone Treatment Center is committed to delivering the highest quality care to help individuals heal from schizoaffective disorder.

 Types of treatment and therapy options for schizoaffective disorder at Keystone Treatment Center

-Keystone Treatment Center, in South Dakota, is a nationally recognized substance abuse, compulsive gambling, and mental health treatment center that offers inpatient and outpatient treatment for both adolescents and adults.
+Keystone Treatment Center, in South Dakota, is a nationally recognized substance abuse, compulsive gambling, and mental health treatment center that offers inpatient and outpatient treatment for adults.
 Our inpatient center is located on 13 acres of semi-rural land, providing a peaceful retreat for healing.
 The residential treatment programs at our center are separated by gender, allowing each of our patients a uniquely tailored treatment experience.
-Part of this experience also includes specialized tracks for adult and adolescent patients.
+Part of this experience also includes specialized tracks.
 Men and women can partake in our Gambling, Christian, Young Adult, Chronic Pain, Native American, Methamphetamine Corrections, or Opioids tracks.
-Adolescent patients can benefit from our Christian or Native American tracks.
 Depending on each patient’s needs, one or a combination of the aforementioned tracks can be incorporated into his or her customized treatment plan.

 Perhaps the most important facet of our programming is our staff.
 We take a multidisciplinary approach, including physicians, psychiatrists, psychologists, addictionologists, nurses, therapists, counselors, dietitians, technicians, pastors, and cultural advisors to surround patients with a caring, attentive staff.
 Depending on individual needs, we provide our patients with the following types of treatment: